danslinky/danslinky.co.uk/docs/resumes/markdown/index.md

     ## Operations Engineer
     ### 2009-2011

-    Supporting Drupal, Workdpress on premise and in the Cloud
+    - Supported Drupal and WordPress installations on premise and in the Cloud
+    - Proficient in VMWare/ESXi Cloud and XEN co-location environments

-    - VMWare/ESXi Cloud, XEN co-location, Drupal 5/6, LAMP, CentOS, Jenkins, DevOps, mysql, drdb
+    - Experienced with Drupal 5/6, LAMP stacks, CentOS, Jenkins and DevOps practices
+    - Supporting self-hosted MySQL cluster using `drdb`.

 === "Capgemini"

     ## DevOps Engineer
     ### 2011-2013

-    See Eurostar.
+    - Providing Enterprise DevOps capabilities to Royal Mail, Burberry and Michael Page.
+    - Deploying solutions on AWS and Rackspace.
+    - Relaunching eurostar.com on Drupal

 === "Eurostar"